-BE SURE TO BRING \$10!
+BE SURE TO BRING \$10 (and \$10 more to save for the bus ride home!)
 Buses should arrive at Interlochen around 2:00 p.m. and your first concert rehearsal in the Bowl is at 3:30 p.m.

 - Plan for a Safe Stay: Carefully review the conduct and safety guidelines outlined in Bulletins No. 1 and No. 2 as a family.
-In case of emergency, you may contact the Pioneer Band Camp at Interlochen by telephone at 231-276-7600; ask for the Pioneer Band Camp Headquarters in the Intermediate Girls Division. - Plan for Band Camp Sunday: On Sunday, August 16th, parents and families are cordially invited to a joint concert of the Pioneer, Huron & Skyline ensembles at 1:30 p.m. in the Kresge Bowl, concluding with a Pioneer marching demonstration at the Braeside Tennis Courts which should end by 4:45 p.m.
-The Pioneer Band Association table will be open on Band Campus grounds just outside the Bowl starting at 12:45 p.m. with important information for parents. - Prepare for the Return Trip: Bring another \$10 for lunch!
-Students return to Ann Arbor by bus on Monday, August 17th, arriving at Pioneer High School about 2:00 p.m. for bus unloading and parent pick-up.
+In case of emergency, you may contact the Pioneer Band Camp at Interlochen by telephone at 231-276-7600; ask for the Pioneer Band Camp Headquarters in the Intermediate Girls Division. - Plan for Band Camp Sunday: On Sunday, August 22th, parents and families are cordially invited to a joint concert of the Pioneer & Huron ensembles at 1:30 p.m. in the Kresge Bowl, concluding with a Pioneer marching demonstration at the Braeside Tennis Courts which should end by 4:45 p.m.
+The Pioneer Band Association table will be open on Band Campus grounds just outside the Bowl starting at 12:45 p.m. with important information for parents. - Prepare for the Return Trip: Make sure you have saved \$10 for lunch!
+Students return to Ann Arbor by bus on Monday, August 23th, arriving at Pioneer High School about 2:00 p.m. for bus unloading and parent pick-up.

 Why Do We Go Up North to Interlochen Center for the Arts?
-Interlochen Center for the Arts is the premiere music camp in the country, and Pioneer has had the privilege of sharing the facility with the Huron band and choir for many years.
-Skyline will be joining us in this tradition and also will attend our annual band camp in August.
-More information about Interlochen can be found at their website www.interlochen.org.
+Interlochen Center for the Arts is the premiere music camp in the country, and Pioneer and Huron bands and choirs have had the privilege of sharing the facility for many years.
+Pioneer & Huron orchestras will be joining us in this tradition and also will attend our annual camp in August this year.
+More information about www.interlochen.org.